✦ Scandinavian-inspired design, curated for modern living

 Space Coverage Range

-Once you’ve sorted out the power source, the next thing to check is how much space the dehumidifier can actually handle.
+Once you have sorted out the power source, the next thing to check is how much space the dehumidifier can actually handle.
 You need a unit that matches your boat’s cubic footage, not just its floor area.
-Small models may suit cabins or lockers as little as 44 square feet, while larger units can cover up to 500 square feet and about 2,200 cubic feet.
-If you choose one that’s too small, it won’t keep up with damp marine air; too large, and you may waste power.
-Check the daily moisture removal too, since some units pull out 18 ounces a day.
-For enclosed spaces, continuous operation helps keep humidity low and prevent mould and mildew.
-Aim for an efficient model using around 40 watts.
+Small models may suit cabins, lockers, or storage boxes, while larger air dryers can help with broader cabin areas.
+If you choose one that is too small, it won’t keep up with damp marine air.
+If you choose one that is too large or power-hungry, you may waste energy.

 Noise Level Considerations